timescale/docs/promscale/quick-start.md

 [repository][gh-promscale], and then use the Docker Compose tool to install it.
 The `docker-compose` directory contains services for these components:
 * Promscale for analytics and long term storage of metrics and traces
-* Prometheus and Node exporter for metrics
+* Prometheus with the node exporter to generate and collect metrics
 * A microservices application and the OpenTelemetry Collector to generate and collect traces
 * Grafana and Jaeger to visualize metrics and traces